Animal welfare and responsible sourcing

 All single ingredient WAG treats that your doggo enjoys throughout the day come from a high standard of animal welfare, and where applicable, hold animal welfare certification.
 Take a peek of how animal welfare standards are upheld across different proteins and different countries when it comes to your doggo’s treats.

-WAG Chicken Treats are sourced from local farmers and butchers in Queensland and is ethically sourced and free range.
+WAG Chicken Treats are sourced from local farmers and butchers in Queensland, and are ethically sourced and free range.

 Our Chicken is compliant with the RSPCA Approved Farming Scheme.
 The RSPCA Approved Farming Scheme is ‘Australia’s leading independent certification scheme focused on animal welfare working closely with farmers to make a positive impact on the lives of Australia’s most intensively farmed animals by providing an environment that meets their behavioural needs’.